Italy president starts talks to seek way out of political crisis

 Mattarella could wait until Monday to make his decision known, a source close to the president said.
 Renzi has ruled out -- for the moment -- staying on as a caretaker, a parliamentary source said.

-So far markets have taken Italy's situation in stride.
-Even Banca Monte dei Paschi di Siena, which looks likely to require government intervention to survive, saw its shares rise more than 6 percent on Thursday after it asked the European Central Bank for a three-week extension to its rescue plan.
+So far markets have taken Italy's political turmoil in their stride.
+Even Banca Monte dei Paschi di Siena, which looks likely to require government intervention to survive, saw its shares close up more than 4 percent on Thursday after it asked the European Central Bank for a three-week extension to its rescue plan.

 On Tuesday, Mattarella unexpectedly dictated two conditions that delay any vote until spring: the Constitutional Court must rule on the lower house's current voting law, a decision not expected before a Jan.
 24.

-Subsequently parliament must draft new election rules for both houses, Mattarella said.
+Subsequently parliament must draft new election rules for both houses, Mattarella indicated.
 Considering 45 days for campaigning are set aside by law, it would be difficult to hold an election before April.

-The consultations will allow Mattarella to test parliamentary waters, but Renzi's majority - and his input as leader of the PD - are key to what happens next.
+The consultations allow Mattarella to test parliamentary waters, but Renzi's majority - and his input as leader of the PD - are key to what happens next.

-On Wednesday, Renzi said the PD would only participate in a government intended to last until 2018 if it was backed by all the main forces in parliament, a prospect most of them have already ruled out.
+On Wednesday, Renzi said the PD would only participate in a government intended to last until 2018 if it was backed by the main forces in parliament, a prospect most of them have already ruled out.
 Otherwise, early elections should be held as soon as possible, he said.

+The rightist Northern League and anti-establishment 5-Star Movement renewed calls for immediate elections on Thursday.

-Mattarella is widely expected to ask a member of Renzi's cabinet, or a politician from his Democratic Party, to try to form a new government.
-But he might also seek parliamentary backing for a leader of his own choosing.
+Because of the strong push for an early vote, Mattarella is widely expected to ask a member of Renzi's cabinet, or a politician from his Democratic Party, to put together an interim government.

+Additional reporting by Antonella Cinelli.
+Editing by Robin Pomeroy and Richard Lough